manzoor77/go-websockets/README.md

 # go-websockets
-Run the command go --run main.go to start the server.
+Run the command go --run main.go-- to start the server.

 ## Usage

 use online websocket client tester like,  [link](https://www.piesocket.com/websocket-tester)  https://www.piesocket.com/websocket-tester

-OR Use it in --Javascript code:
+OR Use it in --Javascript code--:

 Once the server is running, you can connect to it using a WebSocket client.
 Here is an example WebSocket client in JavaScript: